Skip to main content

 An Auto interval uses the minimal available interval_ for aggregation to show data on a graph.
 This interval varies depending on the currently available aggregation:

-• per-second aggregated data is stored for the first three days,
+• per-second aggregated data is stored for the first two days,

 • per-minute aggregated data is stored for a month,